 The consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern.
 This assumes the Company will continue in operation for the foreseeable future and will be able to realize its assets and discharge its obligations in the normal course of operations.
-The Company has incurred operating losses since inception, including \$326,467 for the year ended January 31, 2021 and has accumulated a deficit of \$77,558,354 as at January 31, 2021.
-As at January 31, 2021 the Company has cash and cash equivalents of \$104,110 and a working capital of \$54,370.
+The Company has incurred operating losses since inception, including \$2,002,845 for the year ended January 31, 2022 and has accumulated a deficit of \$79,561,199 as at January 31, 2022.
+As at January 31, 2022 the Company has cash and cash equivalents of \$46,601 and a working capital deficiency of \$94,654.

 The Company has a need for equity capital and financing for working capital and exploration and development of its properties.
 Due to continuing operating losses, the Company's continuance as a going concern is dependent upon its ability to obtain adequate financing and to reach profitable levels of operation.
 To continue as a going concern, the Company needs to raise the capital necessary to continue in its oil and natural gas exploration business and ultimately to achieve positive cash flow from operations.
 In March 2020, there was a global pandemic outbreak of COVID-19.
 The actual and threatened spread of the virus globally has had a material adverse effect on the global economy and specifically, the regional economies in which the Company operates.
-The pandemic could result in delays in the course of business, including potential delays to its exploration efforts and programs, and continue to have a negative impact on the stock market, including trading prices of the Company's shares and its ability to raise new capital.
-It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business or results of operations at this time.
+The Company's business financial condition and results of operations may be further negatively affected by economic and other consequences from Russia's military action against Ukraine and the sanctions imposed in response to that action in late February 2022.
+While the Company expects any direct impacts of the pandemic and the conflict in the Ukraine to the business to be limited, the indirect impacts on the economy and on the oil and gas industry and other industries in general could negatively affect the business and may make it more difficult for it to raise equity or debt financing.
+There can be no assurance that the Company will not be impacted by adverse consequences that may be brought about on its business, results of operations, financial position and cash flows in the future.
 These factors indicate the existence of a material uncertainty that may give rise to significant doubt about the Company's ability to continue as a going concern.
 The consolidated financial statements do not include any adjustments relating to the recoverability and classification of assets and liabilities that might be necessary should the Company be unable to continue as a going concern.